Small Apartment Furniture Checklist: Space-Saving Essentials

 Q: What’s the most important piece for a small apartment furniture checklist?

-A: A convertible sofa bed provides seating, sleeping, and often storage in one piece, making it the highest-impact purchase for most small spaces.
+A: A convertible sofa bed provides seating, sleeping, and often storage in one piece, making it the highest-impact purchase for most small spaces and the first item on any apartment furniture essentials list.

 Q: How do I make my small apartment look bigger?